csparks113/Morse-Code-App/docs/living-spec.md

 ## Accessibility

-- Buttons have roles/labels; icons used with alt labels; high‚Äëcontrast palette.
+- Buttons have roles/labels; icons used with alt labels; high-contrast palette.

 ## Known Work / Roadmap

-- Migrate audio generation to `expo-audio` and new File/Directory API.
+- Monitor `expo-audio` adoption and migrate to the new File/Directory API when available.
 - Add free practice drills and speed tests under `/practice`.
 - Expand lesson set and add spaced repetition options.
 - Paywall for premium features (stubbed for future).